 1. The tester verifies, based on his/her own experience, that the list is adequate.

-2. The tester verifies that the access entries to use system functions, which are listed by the manufacturer, require successful authentication on basis of the user name and at least one authentication attribute.
+2. The tester verifies that the access entries to use system functions, which are listed by the manufacturer, require successful authentication and authorization on basis of the user name and at least one authentication attribute.
 This applies to both system functions that are locally accessible and those that are remotely accessible via a network interface.